welshea/mass_spectrometry_pipelines/README.txt

     separate pos/neg columns in the merged output.
 It is up to the user to make sure that sample naming conventions are the same between the pos and neg sample names.

+    A sample name mapping table is exported to a default file name of "pipeline_metabolomics_sample_table.txt".
+An optional 3rd agument
+    overrides the default output sample table file name with the string given in the argument.